Komae, Tokyo: Climate

-Komae has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Komae has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Komae is 14.8 °C. The average annual rainfall is 1647 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.0 °C, and lowest in January, at around 3.8 °C.

 Demographics

-Per Japanese census data, the population of Komae increased rapidly in the 1950s and 1960s, but has remained relatively constant for the past 40 years.
+Per Japanese census data, the population of Komae increased rapidly in the 1950s and 1960s and has continued to grow at a slower rate since then.

 History

 The city's name is thought to originate from the word koma, referring to migrants, especially Goguryeo from the Korean peninsula who settled here around the 5th century AD.
 Numerous kofun burial mounds are located within the city borders.

 The area of present-day Komae was part of ancient Musashi Province.
-In the post-Meiji Restoration cadastral reform of July 22, 1878, the area became part of Minamiitama District in Kanagawa Prefecture.
+In the post-Meiji Restoration cadastral reform of July 22, 1878, the area became part of Minamitama District in Kanagawa Prefecture.
 The town of Komae was created on April 1, 1889, with the establishment of the modern municipalities system.
-Minamtama District was transferred to the administrative control of Tokyo Metropolis on April 1, 1893.
+Minamitama District was transferred to the administrative control of Tokyo Metropolis on April 1, 1893.
 Odakyu Railways's Odawara line was constructed through Komae in 1926, linking it with Shinjuku in central Tokyo.
 Expanding population led to Komae being upgraded to the status of a town in 1952, and to a city on October 1, 1970.

 On September 1, 1974, Tama River's levee failed during a typhoon, and 19 houses were destroyed by torrential flooding.
 The riverbanks have now been strengthened.
 A small memorial stands at the location of the levee failure.